andytseng1993/Note-with-categories_Full-Stack/README.md

 - register user
   - api/users -- POST
-    - Use password to create salt & hash from bcryptjs, and save to database, then use user.id to create token from jsonwebtoken, and return to client.
+    - Use password to create salt & hash from [bcryptjs](https://www.npmjs.com/package/bcryptjs), and save to database, then use user.id to create token from [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken), and return to client by cookie.
+  - api/users/login -- POST

 ## Tips